Find answers to common questions here.

 The best way to save money on your insurance is to take advantage of marketplace competition, i.e. compare your existing plan to a variety of other carriers to find the best value.
 JMD offers FREE policy reviews to help our customers do just this.
 Simply bring in your existing policy’s declarations page and we will price check it against 15 different carriers to uncover the most competitive package for you.

-If you have points on your drivers license, JMD offers state-certified, 100% online defensive driving courses for both New York and New Jersey drivers.
+If you have points on your drivers license, JMD offers state-certified, 100% online defensive driving courses for New York drivers.
 Visit our defensive driving page here or call 1-800-800-7121 for more information.

 When an insurance carrier wins your business for one thing, lets say your auto policy, you can bet they’d also like to be your provider for any other insurance products you might need.
 To encourage bundling, most carriers offer substantial multi-policy discounts.
 For example, bundling your auto and homeowners insurance with the same carrier can save you up to 20%.

 JMD agents are up-to-date on all bundling offers and can help you select the most cost effective way to bundle your coverage.

 An insurance premium is the amount you pay each month to maintain coverage.
 A deductible is the amount you are responsible for paying towards the resolution of a claim before your insurance policy kicks in to cover the rest.